-As of October 31, 2013, there are 22 full member states (Arkansas, Georgia, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Nebraska, Nevada, New Jersey, North Carolina, North Dakota, Oklahoma, Rhode Island, South Dakota, Utah, Vermont, Washington, West Virginia, Wisconsin, and Wyoming) and 2 associate member states (Ohio and Tennessee).
-Ohio has been approved for full membership effective January 1, 2014.
+As of August 1, 2016, there are 23 full member states (Arkansas, Georgia, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Nebraska, Nevada, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Rhode Island, South Dakota, Utah, Vermont, Washington, West Virginia, Wisconsin, and Wyoming) and 1 associate member state (Tennessee).

-- Articles Explaining Wisconsin Streamlined Sales and Use Tax Law Changes
+- Articles Explaining Wisconsin Sales and Use Tax Law

 - Wisconsin Streamlined Certification and Recertification Documents

 - 2016 Wisconsin Recertification Letter

 - 2016 Wisconsin Certificate of Compliance (Note: User must select Wisconsin from the list of states provided)

 - 2016 Wisconsin Taxability Matrix (Note: User must select Wisconsin from the list of states provided)

 - Current Wisconsin Statutes and Administrative Rules